Linaro/lava/doc/vm-groups.rst

 - system images for the host system and for the VM's'.

-A VM group test job consists of a :ref:`lava-test-shell` action that includes a ``nested_vms`` attribute, specifying a group os VM's that will spawned before the action starts.
+A VM group test job consists of a :ref:`lava_test_shell` action that includes a ``nested_vms`` attribute, specifying a group os VM's that will spawned before the action starts.
 The submitted test definition will then be able to specify code to be run on the host and on each of